How to Install PPTP VPN Server on Your VPS: Step-by-Step Guide for Ubuntu and Debian

 How to Set up a PPTP VPN on a Linux VPS

-Naturally, to set up PPTP VPN server on VPS; first, you’ll need a VPS.according to our expert VPS reviews,Cloudzy is the best option for hosting your VPN.
+Naturally, to set up PPTP VPN server on VPS; first, you’ll need a VPS.
+According to our expert VPS reviews,Cloudzy is the best option for hosting your VPN.
 Cloudzy’s Linux VPS is your best bet for an affordable VPS that is powerful enough to handle the necessary workload of data passing through.
-If you stick around to the end, I’ll also show you how you can make VPN easier using our MikroTik VPS.

 Now, with your VPS ready, use SSH to connect to your Linux command-line and get ready to create PPTP VPN server.